Tensorleap-hub/MMFM/README.md

 <br>

-**When filtering the latent space by the higher loss samples we got samples that most of the questions focus on counting object and return a number:

-“if you select a marble without looking , which color are you more likely to pick ?”
-“how many rectangles are there ?“**

 ### *Fetching similar samples*

 Another approach to finding clusters using the model’s latent space is fetching similar samples to a selected sample.